 The gourmand aspect of the perfume was willed by Frédéric Malle, the "editor" now turned "translator", by his own admission, who wanted to convey a sense of smelling/eating Flemish pastries like Speculoos, waffles and sugar pies.
 Added to the natural milkiness of Mysore sandalwood, the perfumer added Sulfurol whose odor profile is described as being meaty, nutty, yeasty and bready.
 Would Dries Van Noten have thought about sweets for his perfume by himself?
 Frédéric Malle presents it as his own vision.

 If there is any linear logic to the development here, it would be a sense of progressive modernism that gets more and more accentuated, more and more farther away from recognizable notes of perfumery.
-There is an ozonic and "weird" note, together with a dry-fish nuance, which ensures the traditional vocabulary of fragrance is upset so as to find a new sense of harmony which makes room for enough disharmony to feel uncompromising.
+There is an ozonic and "weird" note, together with a dry-fish nuance, which ensures the traditional vocabulary of fragrance is upset so as to find a new sense of harmony, which makes room for enough disharmony to feel uncompromising.
 Is it interesting?
 Yes and no. It is intellectually interesting to note how it deviates from the norm, and there is a certain beauty to this oeuvre.
-But it is a beauty so severe, so self-contained that it is a difficult type of beauty to approach.
+But it is a beauty so severe, so self-contained, that it is a difficult type of beauty to approach.
 In other words, Dries Van Noten par Frédéric Malle is exemplary in representing what a non-easy fragrance is.
 Van Noten has been called the most cerebral of fashion designers so it is not surprising to find a mind-teasing, challenging quality to the perfume.
-As we said before, it is a difficult beauty to behold.
+As we said before, it is a difficult beauty, with asperities, to behold.
+But Van Noten would say that then you can hold on better to it as when you're scaling rocks.

-Après L'Ondée (1906) has always occurred to me as being one of the more difficult and uncompromising Guerlains - an early guiding light for what niche perfumery could be.
+Après L'Ondée (1906) has always occurred to me as being one of the more difficult and uncompromising Guerlains - an early guiding light for what niche perfumery could be, retrospectively.